cziqin/Automated_Stepsizes/README.md

 #### 3. Neural network training

-The "MNIST" and "CIFAR-10" datasets used for this experiment will automatically download when you run the ``main.py`` file.
+The "CIFAR-10" dataset used for this experiment will automatically download when you run the ``main.py`` file.

+The "ImageNet" dataset is available at https://academictorrents.com/collection/imagenet-2012